-TNI is mourning the terrible news that our beautiful, bubbly, funny, quirky, creative, smart and perceptive 'web gardener' Tessa Kersten-Zenger passed away on Saturday, February 17.
+TNI mourns the terrible news that our beautiful, bubbly, funny, quirky, creative, smart and perceptive 'web gardener' Tessa Kersten-Zenger passed away on Saturday, February 17, 2018.
 She had turned just 43 years old the week before and was celebrating with a family weekend away when she died suddenly following an accident.

 Tessa had been with TNI since 2009.
 She brought the unusual combination of a background in art (she held two Bachelors of Art in Art and Architecture) and a computer-savvy brain.
 Tessa began as a volunteer helping out in the office, and quickly demonstrated her talents.
 She was employed part-time the following year as the website assistant and took over full responsibility for the website from 2012.